Survivor Series (2001): Aftermath

 The next night on Raw, Vince McMahon announced that the WCW Championship held by The Rock had become unbranded due to the dissolution of the Alliance and would be referred to simply as the World Championship.
 Several Alliance members were allowed to keep their jobs.
-Christian, The Dudley Boyz, and Rob Van Dam were all holding championships following the Alliance's loss (Christian was the WWF European Champion, the Dudley Boyz were the WWF Tag Team Champions, and Van Dam was the WWF Hardcore Champion).
+Christian, The Dudley Boyz, and Rob Van Dam were all holding championships following the Alliance's loss (Christian was the WWF European Champion, the Dudley Boyz were the undisputed WWF Tag Team Champions, and Van Dam was the WWF Hardcore Champion).
 In addition, Stacy Keibler was able to stay employed due to her status as the valet for the Dudley Boyz and Test was able to after winning the Immunity Battle Royal.
 McMahon also debuted the infamous "Kiss My Ass Club" that night, where he said that an Alliance member- in this case Alliance Commissioner William Regal – would have to literally kiss his ass to keep his job.

 At the very top of the show, Paul Heyman was the first Alliance member fired.
 Furious over being fired, Heyman lunged at his now-former broadcast partner Jim Ross.
 The audience delighted in seeing Ross pummel Heyman before he was carted off by security.
 To replace him, Jerry Lawler was brought back, making his first appearance since his resignation from the company in the end of February after No Way Out.
 The Alliance co-owners, Shane and Stephanie McMahon, were called to the ring to answer for what they did.
 While Shane accepted his defeat and walked away, Stephanie tried to plead for her job, but was escorted from the ring by WWF security per orders by the WWF chairman Vince McMahon.

 Based on his actions at the end of the WWF vs. Alliance Survivor Series match, for the majority of Raw Kurt Angle went around the backstage area portraying himself as the man who saved the WWF and wanting to be praised for doing so.
-Instead of that, Angle drew the ire of several WWF superstars including The Rock, who defeated him later that night.
+Instead of that, Angle drew the ire of several WWF superstars including The Rock, who defeated him later that night in a successful defense of his World Championship.
 After the match Chris Jericho, who had been feuding with The Rock in the weeks leading up to Survivor Series over the newly rechristened World Championship, attacked him to reignite their feud.

 Despite his self-congratulating attitude, no one found Angle to be the conquering hero he was portraying himself as and by the end of Raw he was depressed and told Vince McMahon that no one appreciated him.
 McMahon agreed with Angle and looked for a way to reward him.